kmlv/MoneyPolitics/README.md

     The median of the preferred parameters is going to be the one applied to everyone.

 1. Payoffs: Still need to be defined

+If you want to test something that may cause some troubles, it should be done here:
+### Testing space: branch `testing`

+After testing, bring your changes to the main branch
+### Main space: branch `master`

 ### Note:
 Remember that because this is app is for an ongoing project, there are going to be many changes in its structure